Each weekend WTIP news produces a round up of the news stories they’ve been following this week. Tall ships return to Duluth, Rep.

 The Cook County Broadband Commission has teamed up with Higher Ed to make computers more available locally.

-Lodging tax revenues for the seventh month of 2012 were up compared to July of last year county-wide.
+Lodging tax revenues for the second month of 2013 were up compared to February of last year county-wide.